 - famous cake artist website and use their work as inspiration.

 - You can look at fashion magazines.
-Cake Magazines
+Cake Magazines, American cake decorating magazine, etc,

-BUT – here’s the best one for me.
-Today, my go-to place for inspiration is my Pinterest boards.
-It’s free!!
+- Recently, one of my go-to places for inspiration is Pinterest boards.
+It's free!!

 What is Pinterest?